LukeGrahamLandry/critterpedia-mod/readme.txt

 so you can getCritterFor(EntityType) -> CritterType

-world data should save for each player a Map<CritterTypeRL> -> List<SubTypeRL> for all caught to show in critterpedia then just add to that whenever someone picks up something that has a CritterType. world data just to be safe so it cant get to big by accident and "book ban" people
+world data should save for each player a Map<CritterTypeRL> -> List<SubTypeRL> for all caught to show in critterpedia then just add to that whenever someone picks up something that has a CritterType. (mixin to Bucketable#bucketMobPickup for vanilla fish) world data just to be safe so it cant get to big by accident and "book ban" people

 mod compatibility